Privacy Policy

 • Protect the Service (fraud prevention, abuse detection, account security, and audit logging).

-• Provide support, communicate with you, and respond to requests.
+• Provide support, send service notices such as account lifecycle and legal/version notices, communicate with you, and respond to requests.

 • Comply with legal obligations.